dlealv/officescripts-unit-test-framework/README.md

 - It keeps the API simple for the common use case and ensures logging behavior is stable and predictable.
 - Passing these configurations via `getInstance` would require adding extra rarely-used parameters to already overloaded constructors, making the API harder for most users.
 - If your scenario truly requires dynamic, runtime reconfiguration, you can fork the codebase or adapt it for your specific needs, but for most Office Scripts, stability is preferred.

+## Cross-Platform Compatibility

+This framework is designed to work seamlessly in both Node.js/TypeScript environments (such as VSCode) and directly within Office Scripts.

+- **Tested Environments:**
+  - Node.js/TypeScript (VSCode)
+  - Office Scripts (Excel on the web)

+- **Usage in Office Scripts:**
+  To use the framework in Office Scripts, paste the source files into your script in the following order:
+  1. `test/unit-test-framework.ts`
+  2. `src/logger.ts`
+  3. `test/main.ts`
+  The order matters because Office Scripts requires that all objects and functions are declared before they are used.

+- **Office Scripts Compatibility Adjustments:**
+  - The code avoids unsupported keywords such as `any`, `export`, and `import`.
+  - Office Scripts does not allow calling `ExcelScript` API methods on Office objects inside class constructors; the code is structured to comply with this limitation.
+  - Additional nuances and workarounds are documented in the source code comments.

+This ensures the logging framework is robust and reliable across both development and production Office Scripts scenarios.

 ---